brentjand/automate-the-boring-stuff/README.md

 typing 'git status' now will show you a message indicating that you are now in the 'newbranchname' branch typing 'git branch' will show you a list of all branches associated with repository, along with the branch you are in.

-in order to push changes from the copied (versioned) branch to the main branch, the following commands can be used:
+in order to push changes from a copied (versioned) branch to the main branch, the following commands can be used: git commit -a -m "Notes listing changes are placed here." git checkout main  ---(Naviates back to main branch that changes will be pushed to) git merge versionedBranchNameHere git push